-MTSU‘s Department of Art and Design has special Saturday plans for the community: an afternoon open house welcoming anyone intrigued by fine art and the myriad methods of creating it.
+MTSU‘s Department of Art and Design has a special Saturday planned for the community with an open house welcoming everyone intrigued by fine art and the myriad methods of creating it.

 Todd Hall is located in the heart of the MTSU campus at 542 Old Main Circle.
-A campus map is available at http://tinyurl.com/MTSUParkingMap; parking for the open house is available behind the building in the Jones Hall Lot.
+A campus map is available at http://bit.ly/MTSUParkingMap, and parking for the open house will be available behind the building in the Jones Hall Lot.

-Along with special building tours that will include the internationally recognized Todd Art Gallery and its adjoining TAG West Gallery and TAG 210 Student Art Gallery, Saturday’s events will include demonstrations of encaustic painting, button-making, 3-D printing, etching and inking, metal-casting, bookbinding and letterpress printing.
-Guests also can have their portfolios reviewed by MTSU art faculty, and a scavenger hunt will reward participants with prizes.
+Along with special tours that will include the internationally recognized Todd Art Gallery and its adjoining TAG West Gallery and TAG 210 Student Art Gallery, Saturday’s events will include demonstrations of charcoal drawing, digital fabrication techniques, art zines, encaustic painting, vinyl cutting, stone lithography, sand casting and letterpress printing.
+Organizers also plan workshops on inking comics and VHS design and a Q&A panel on college success.

 Visitors also can enjoy showcases of student painting, sculpture, printmaking, clay, graphic design, book arts, letterpress printing, art education and art history.

-The department also regularly invites local and regional artists and nationally and internationally known artists to exhibit in the Todd Art Gallery, conduct workshops and lecture in classes.
+The department also regularly invites artists ranging from local to international fame to exhibit in the Todd Art Gallery, conduct workshops and lecture in classes.

 — Gina E. Fann (firstname.lastname@example.org)